Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

+The final stage evaluates the quality of AI-generated decisions using a framework that combines automated assessment with human validation.
 Unlike tasks with objectively verifiable answers, assessing AI-generated managerial decisions requires nuanced judgment that standard automated metrics cannot capture \citep{liu2023g}.
 While human evaluation is the traditional gold standard, it suffers from high costs, scalability issues, and systematic biases \citep{bubeck2023sparks, li2024llmsasjudge}.
 Furthermore, human assessment reliability is often compromised by fatigue, leading to satisficing behavior \citep{bartsch2023self}, or inconsistent standards due to expertise gains during the process \citep{leeetal2022annotation}.
 These constraints have driven the adoption of LLM-as-a-judge frameworks, which recent research validates as highly reliable. \citet{zheng2023judging} demonstrated that GPT-4 achieves over 80\% agreement with human evaluations in open-ended tasks, while \citet{dubois2404length} reported correlations with human asessment as high as 0.98.
 Similarly, \citet{liu2023g} and \citet{wang2024large} found that, particularly when correcting for positional bias, GPT-4 achieves near-human agreement levels across diverse complex tasks.

-Manually assessing high-context scenarios subjects evaluators to significant fatigue and requires a cohort of subject matter experts that is often logistically impractical to recruit.
-Consequently, leveraging the proven alignment between LLMs and human experts, we adopt an "LLM-as-a-judge" approach.
-We utilize a multi-dimensional framework to measure response quality using constraint adherence, agreement, actionability, and justification quality:
+To validate these automated scores, a separate group of independent evaluators score a subset of the responses using the same criteria.
+Using different evaluators at this stage ensured that the validation was free from any familiarity bias that might arise from involving the same experts who contributed to the clarification stage.
+The evaluation criteria are: